baderouaich/tgbotxx/examples/ErrorHandling/README.md

 ## Bot Error Handling
-This library is using exceptions to manage errors.
-Using try catch within the callbacks will be the ideal way:
+- This library is using exceptions to manage errors.
+Wrapping Api methods with a try catch will be the ideal way.
+- To detect long polling errors, override the `onLongPollError` callback.
+(Bot will keep running after this callback is triggered, except if you call Bot::stop())

 ## Example